Leica Summicron 75mm f2 APO (Review & Photos)

 Firstly it gives me a brand new string in my Leica bow.
 What do I mean by this?
 I mean I can now do super sharp detail photos at a higher magnification than with any of my other Leica M lenses.
 That alone that fills a void in my Leica camera bag capabilities.

-Can it do anything else to add value?
+Can the 75mm APO do anything else to add value?

 Yes.
 It gives me apparent image sharpness and resolution that is comparable with my 36MP Nikon D800 (I think).
 This means if I am doing freelance wedding photography with high end DSLR cameras the images from the M9 + Cron 75f2 now look more similar to a CMOS sensor than say the dreamy looking images from the Noctilux or older Cron 90f2.
 I love the latter look for my own wedding photography but when shooting for other photographers most people appreciate lens sharpness and clean crisp images.